Katolus/functions/docs_mk/index.md

 ### GCP

-* Deploy locally existing function as cloud functions.
+* Deploy locally existing functions as cloud functions.
 Limited to two types - `http` and `pubsub`.
 * Delete functions deployed to GCP using this package.

 ## Additional Context